slviajero/tinybasic/examples/00tutorial/README.md

 - Convert: convert.bas - convert strings to numbers and vice versa
 - Splitstring: splitstr.bas - split a string into substrings

+### Graphics

+BASIC graphics commands are plotting and setting colours.

+- MandelVGA: mandelv.bas - plot the Mandelbrot set with VGA colours.

 ### More programs to play with

 - Calculator: calc.bas - RPN pocket calculator in BASIC